 At the end of the course, the student will be provided with an analysis, in the form of a publisher’s readers report, on the strengths and weaknesses of her / his manuscript.
 Successful completion of the course will result in the award of the Higher Certificate in Writing from the Creative Hub.

 In the last three years thirty of our graduates have published novels or won prizes in national or international writing awards.
 See ‘Reviews’ above for details.

 Course Start Date: 6-9pm, Tues, 20th Sept, 2022 (or anytime ZOOM ONLINE)

 Classroom Course Outline & Calendar: Download the Course Calendar and a full Course Outline and FAQ from this page (above) as a PDF.

-Classroom Course location: 23 Princes St, Auckland CBD (on Albert Park).
+Classroom Course location: 23 Princes St, central Auckland (on Albert Park).
 Large, well-ventilated room.
 Free dedicated parking.
 Masks optional.

-Course Fee for both classroom and ONLINE: $6,291 incl GST if you have done our Intro to Creative Writing, Queen’s Birthday or Summer School (10% discount).
-Fee can be paid in interest free monthly payments over two years.
+Course Fee for both classroom and ONLINE: $6,291 incl GST if you have done our Intro to Creative Writing, Queen’s Birthday or Summer School (i.e. 10% discount). $480 deposit.
+Fee can be paid in interest-free monthly payments over two years.